Open-MBEE/confluence-mdk/README.md

 ### API: `runImport`

 Runs the above functions in order.
-All togetherm this will upload the given Turtle input stream along with the fixed ontology to the configured S3 bucket (overwriting existing objects), clear the given named graph, then bulk load the data from S3 into the given named graph.
+All together this will upload the given Turtle input stream along with the fixed ontology to the configured S3 bucket (overwriting existing objects), clear the given named graph, then bulk load the data from S3 into the given named graph.

 `async function runImport(options: `[`ImportConfig`](#api-importconfig)`) => Promise<ImportResults>`